HR: 10 ideas for video formats to enhance your job descriptions

 Example 1 - Top 5: In the style of the musical "Top 50", one of your colleagues counts down the advantages of working for you... and saves the best for last.

-Example 2 - The "favorite words" list: Your speaker explains what he prefers about the company, using keywords that you've predetermined together.
+Example 2 - The "favorite words" list: Your speaker explains what he prefers in the company, using keywords that you've predetermined together.
 Each time, he explains in one or two sentences why he chose them.
 He can also tell a related anecdote.
 For example, in front of the camera: "My first favorite word here is 'autonomy'.
 It's used to describe the product we sell, but also the way I like to work.
 It reminds me of the time when...", and so on.
 Ideally, choose between three and five words.

 3. Team interview